 Training Questions

-- Potty Training: Is the dog potty-trained?
-Don’t assume that an adult dog is already potty-trained.
-Do they have any signals to ask to go outside?
-How often do they need to go outside?
+- Is the dog potty-trained?
+How often do they need to go out?

 - How do they walk on a leash?
-Do they walk with a flat collar, harness, prong collar, or any other tools?
+(Collar, harness, prong, etc.)

-- How do they act in a crate?
-Calm, anxious, bark?
+- How do they behave in a crate?

 📖 READ Rescue Dog Training & Behavior Resources